hubwriter/temp-lgtm/instructions.md

 ```

 ### Creating a new LGTM Enterprise worker group
-A new LGTM Enterprise worker group can be created using the `worker.py` template.
+You can create a new LGTM Enterprise worker group by using the `worker.py` template.
 ```console
 gcloud deployment-manager deployments create --project "$project" --template=worker.py "$deployment-$worker_group" \
 	--properties "zone:$zone,controller-deployment-name:$deployment,$worker_credentials"